C-HaoNguyen/C-HaoNguyen/README.md

 ### 👨‍💻 About Me

-I’m a software engineer focused on writing scalable, maintainable, and elegant code.
+I am a web developer specializing in front-end development, with a goal of becoming a full-stack engineer.
-Specialized in full-stack development, DevOps automation, and clean code practices.
+I have a strong interest in full-stack development, DevOps automation, and clean code practices.

 - 🔭 Working on high-impact SaaS projects
 - ⚙️ Love system design & automation
 - 📘 Currently learning: AWS, CI/CD pipelines, distributed systems